leonavevor/yaml2terragrunt/README.md

 ```

 ### Considerations and Limitations
-Requires PyYAML and potentially tfmt for JSON to HCL conversion
+Requires PyYAML and potentially hcl2 for JSON to HCL conversion
 Complex configurations might need manual tweaking
 Performance overhead of conversion

 ### Dependencies:
 - PyYAML
-- tfmt (optional, for JSON to HCL conversion)
+- hcl2 (optional, for JSON to HCL conversion)
 - Python 3.7+